thoolihan/R-ML-Overview/README.md

 Presented to Stir Trek in 2018

-Clone and view StirTrek2018-rpubs.html in a browser
+To view, go to [here](http://thoolihan.github.io/R-ML-Overview/) or clone and view index.html in a browser.

 Older parts are an earlier presentation for [Greater Cleveland SciPy Julia R Data Science Group](http://www.meetup.com/Greater-Cleveland-SciPy-Julia-R-Data-Science-Group/events/231475957/)